sharetribe/flex-docs/src/docs/ftw-content/change-ftw-language/index.md

 <info>

-We already have a few other language files available in [src/translations/](https://github.com/sharetribe/web-template/tree/master/src/translations) directory for you to start customizing microcopy.
+We will add a few other language files available in [src/translations/](https://github.com/sharetribe/web-template/tree/master/src/translations) directory for you to start customizing microcopy.